openstack/kolla-ansible/doc/source/reference/orchestration-and-nfv/tacker-guide.rst

 .. warning::

-   In Train, Tacker Conductor started using local filesystem to store VNF packages and CSAR files.
+   In Train, Tacker started using local filesystem to store VNF packages and CSAR files.
-   Kolla Ansible provides no shared filesystem capabilities, hence only one instance of Tacker Conductor is deployed.
+   Kolla Ansible provides no shared filesystem capabilities, hence only one instance of each Tacker service is deployed and all on the same host.

 Deploy tacker and related services.